CathyGuang/Timesheet-System/README.md

 ### Version 1.1
   *Bug fixes and minor improvements*

+* Clicking on version pulls up README file and update log

 * Volunteer and Horse directories are now password protected by staff credentials

 * Hour entries now support decimal numbers

-* Fixed permissions issue with reports that caused them to not work
+* Fixed permissions issue that caused reports to not work

-* Clicking on version pulls up README file and update log
+* Previously archived 'other objects' can now be recreated through 'create object' page

 ### Version 1.0